md-shahid-ansari/RESTful-Blog/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project was created during an internship.

 ---